Lion Air crash renews concerns about Indonesia airlines

 "Indonesia does stand out ... they did have some really bad accidents in the past," Ranter said.
 "It's hard to judge if they have made sufficient progress with regard to safety."

-He said it is difficult to pin a specific accident on the safety culture, but that international regulators will be closely watching the investigation into Flight 610, which will look for clues from the plane's flight data recorder and cockpit voice recorder.
+He said it is difficult to pin a specific accident on the safety culture, but that international regulators will be closely watching the investigation into Flight 610.

 Boeing and rival Airbus have been stepping up production to meet the seemingly insatiable demand for new planes among global airlines, many of them in Asia.